 - Glamour did an article about how crochet is making a comeback.
 Honestly, it’s a little ridiculous.
 For example, it cites Bella Hadid as among the first to make this trend new again.
 Of course, many of us have been crocheting this whole time (other celebrities included; there are lots of celebrity knitters as well including Tom Hanks and Sarah Jessica Parker.)
 But it does show more about how crochet is trending among Gen Z and millennials.

-- British Olympic diver Tom Daley brought knitting and crochet to pass the time during Olympic quarantine
+- British Olympic diver Tom Daley brought knitting and crochet to pass the time during Olympic quarantine.
+UPDATE: LEARN ALL ABOUT TOM DALEY KNITS!

 - Swiss Turn to Sewing and Knitting During Pandemic as Sales Soar